 When the dhal has 10 minutes cook time remaining, brush some coriander oil over both sides of a mini flour tortilla.
 Heat a medium frying pan over a medium-high heat and add the tortilla.
 Cook until golden, 1 minute each side.
 Transfer to a plate lined with paper towel and repeat with the remaining tortillas (see ingredients list) and coriander oil.
 Thinly slice the long green chilli (see ingredients list), if using.

 Tear the coriander flatbreads in half.
 Divide the Indian pumpkin and coconut dhal between bowls.
 Sprinkle with the chilli (if using).
-Serve with the coriander flatbreads and yoghurt.
+Dollop over the yoghurt and serve with the coriander flatbreads.